pgarec/pgarec.github.io/_pages/about.md

 I am a first-year PhD student in the CROMAI group at Barcelona Supercomputing Center (BSC), under the supervision of [Josep Lluis Berral](https://www.berralgarcia.com/) and [Jordi Torres](https://torres.ai/).
 I'm now visiting [Alaa Youssef](https://research.ibm.com/people/alaa-youssef) lab at IBM T.J.
 Watson Research Center in New York.

-My research focuses on improving Cloud-Edge environments using federated deep learning methods.
-I also have a strong interest in probabilistic machine learning and uncertainty quantification.
+My research focuses on improving Cloud-Edge environments using federated deep learning method, pushing towards more secure and accurate aggregation methods.
+I'm also interested in probabilistic machine learning and uncertainty quantification.

 I have a Bachelor's degree in Informatics Engineering and a Master's degree in Data Science from Universitat Politècnica de Catalunya (UPC).
-During my undergraduate studies, I participated in a semester-long academic exchange program at Politecnico di Milano, and completed a one-year exchange program at Denmark Technical University.
+During my undergraduate studies, I participated in a semester-long academic exchange program at Politecnico di Milano (Polimi), and completed a one-year exchange program at Denmark Technical University (DTU).

 In the past, I had the opportunity to be an Openlab Summer Student at [CERN](https://home.cern/science/computing/cern-openlab) and gained professional experience as a Data Scientist at Basetis.
 I also worked as a Junior Research Engineer at BSC.